KyloIO/kylo-docs/common-config/KyloSparkProperties.rst

 The `auth-spark` Spring profile must be enabled for the Spark client to start.

 In a Kerberized environment Kylo will need to periodically execute `kinit` to ensure there is an active Kerberos ticket.
 Spark does not support supplying both a keytab and a proxy user on the command-line.
-See :doc:`KyloUserImpersonation` for more information on configuring user impersonation in a Kerberized environment.
+See :doc:`../security/KyloUserImpersonation` for more information on configuring user impersonation in a Kerberized environment.

 The options from `Managed Mode`_ are also supported.